srinathd21/Crypto-organization/README.md

 ﻿# Crypto-organization
 # Django + Celery + Redis Setup Guide

-This guide will walk you through setting up Django with Celery using Redis as the message broker.

 Ensure you have the following installed:
 - Python (>=3.8)
 - Django